 The Chancellor will stagger the terms of the voting members to the extent possible in order to ensure continuity and a balance of experienced and new members.
 For example, membership terms can vary between one, two, and three years.
 Terms are renewable, but should not generally exceed six years.

 The Chancellor may observe committee meetings.

+Exceptions to the Requirement to Establish Campus Committees

+If a campus does not have an active Campus Committee and does not otherwise anticipate needing a full committee, the campus may rely on another campus’ committee and Repatriation Coordinator to carry out its duties under this policy if the Chancellors of both campuses agree.

 Purpose and Responsibilities of the Campus Committee